 (b) Grant Value.
 The Grant Value of each SAR granted pursuant to this Plan shall be determined by the Administrator, but shall not be less than one hundred percent (100%) of the fair market value per Share on the date of grant of such SAR.
-The fair market value per Share on the date of grant of such SAR.
+The fair market value per Share on the date of grant shall be the Market Price on the date of grant of such SAR.